K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 {% include embed-yt.html id="oZ4DE2uVsKI" float="right" %}

-Remember how I don't know play a single instrument?
+Remember how I don't know how to play a single instrument?
 That wasn't a lie, but that doesn't stop me from *trying*.
 Yes, that is actually me playing on my guitar.

 I consider Save Myself as the song you should absolutely listen to in the album, because it's a classic K9 sadboi song in 6/8 time signature.